-- Step 1 Send a shutdown command on the app. - Step 2 Set the DC SWITCH to OFF. - Step 3 (Optional) Install the locking screw for the DC SWITCH. - Step 4 Turn off the AC switch between the inverter and the power grid. - Step 5 Turn off the DC switch between the inverter and PV strings. - Step 6 (Optional) Turn off the battery switch between the inverter and the battery.
+- Step 1 Send a shutdown command on the app. - Step 2 Turn off the AC switch between the inverter and the power grid. - Step 3 Set the DC SWITCH to OFF. - Step 4 (Optional) Install the padlock for the DC SWITCH. - Step 5 Turn off the DC switch between the inverter and PV strings. - Step 6 (Optional) Turn off the battery switch between the inverter and the battery.